Appointments with Dr. N can be made by calling (248) 644-7200 10AM to 6PM M-F and speaking to Caroline

 WHAT ARE THE OTHER TYPES OF MENOPAUSE?

 A surgical menopause or hysterectomy refers to a menopause that is induced by a surgical removal of the uterus.
 If the ovaries are removed at the time of surgery the fall in hormone levels of both estrogen and testosterone is sudden and severe.
-Testosterone plays an important part in maintaining energy levels, sex drive and in a number of other important functions.
-If the ovaries are not removed, they may continue to function and produce adequate levels of estrogen and testosterone, until the time that a natural menopause would have occurred.
-However, as it turns out, in as many as 50% of these cases, the retained ovaries cease to function normally within three years after surgery.
-It's easy to see why a surgical menopause/hysterectomy has a greater potential to disrupt health and the quality of life.
+Testosterone plays an important part in maintaining energy levels, sex drive, muscle mass and in a number of other important functions.
+If the ovaries are not removed, they may continue to function and produce adequate levels of estrogen and testosterone until the time that a natural menopause would have occurred.
+However, in as many as 50% of these cases, the retained ovaries cease to function normally within three years after surgery.
+It’s easy to see why a surgical removal of the uterus has a potential to disrupt health and the quality of life.

 A premature menopause refers to a menopause that occurs prior to age 45.